calebmsword/kivy/README.md

 This is much more verbose.
 It's harder to picture what the widget tree is supposed to be.
 Also, the binding logic, which seems self-evident, has to be explicitly stated.

-Using kvlang tends to make your code easier to write and understand.
+As you can see, kvlang often makes your code easier to write and understand.
 However, sometimes the calculation for a widget property is quite complex and it doesn't make sense to try to express it in kvlang.
 An example of when this happened to me is when I had a widget which rendered multiple points on an image, and then each of these points was labeled.
 I used the following in kvlang to express this:

 ```kvlang
 <Container>: